 Aim of the lecture series

 The goal of the 'Ouroboros Seminars' is to create an online research and discussion group centered around the work of Francisco Varela.
-The main activities of the group will consist in reading, presenting, and discussing Francisco's research spanning different time periods and different topics.
+The main activities of the group consists in reading, presenting, and discussing Francisco's research spanning different time periods and different topics.

 Francisco Varela was an extremely prolific and creative thinker whose interests encompassed many disciplines, ranging from biology and cognitive neuroscience to phenomenology and wisdom traditions.
 However, due to his untimely death, the many strands of his life and thought have never been integrated into a coherent, unified whole.
 This is unfortunate, as it has often led to some of his ideas being overlooked, misunderstood, or even distorted.
 The activities of the group will be geared towards achieving a better understanding of the various dimensions and implications of Francisco's work, and discussing how they could be creatively explored and developed further in contemporary philosophical and scientific discussions.

-- The group meetings will be held online (on Zoom).
-They will take place bi-weekly (in the first and the third Wednesday of each month), and will cover 12 pre-selected papers.
+- The group meetings are held online (on Zoom).
+They take place bi-weekly (in the first and the third Wednesday of each month), and cover 12 pre-selected papers.

-- At each session, a 20-to-40-minute presentation of the selected paper will be followed by a 60-minute discussion.
+- At each session, a 20-to-40-minute presentation of the selected paper are followed by a 60-minute discussion.

-- Each paper will be presented by an expert in the field under scrutiny, preferably by one of Francisco’s friends, colleagues, or collaborators.
+- Each paper are presented by an expert in the field under scrutiny, preferably by one of Francisco's friends, colleagues, or collaborators.

-- The meetings will be live-streamed and uploaded on YouTube so that they may attract wider audience and instigate further discussion.
+- The meetings are live-streamed and uploaded on YouTube so that they may attract wider audience and instigate further discussion.

-Please note: All lectures of the Ouroboros Seminars will be live-streamed on YouTube and will be available afterwards.
+Please note: All lectures of the Ouroboros Seminars are live-streamed on YouTube and available there afterwards.

 Sebastjan Vörös (University of Ljubljana, Faculty of Arts), Metanoia (Slovenia).